-Advanced Topics in Organic Chemistry

-(AT Organic Chemistry)
+Advanced Topics in Organic Chemistry (AT Organic Chemistry)

-In this one-semester course, students will develop a new way of thinking about and visualizing chemical structures and reactivity as we explore the relationships between organic chemistry and economics, politics, and public opinion.
-Students will come to a better understanding of the chemistry behind physiological processes discussed in biology, learn to apply the fundamental principles of interactions between organic substances, and gain fluency with the basic reactions that allow chemists to build new complex molecules in the laboratory.
+In this course, students will develop an understanding of the relationship between chemical structure and function in order to predict and explain patterns of reactivity for organic compounds.
+The curriculum addresses a range of topics typically found in a college-level organic chemistry course, such as systematic naming, molecular orbital theory, stereochemistry, various reaction mechanisms, and retrosynthetic analysis.
+Students will come to a better understanding of the chemistry behind physiological processes discussed in biology, learn to apply the fundamental principles of interactions between organic substances to novel situations, and gain fluency with the basic reactions that allow chemists to build new complex molecules in the laboratory.
+They will also explore the nexus of organic chemistry, industry, economics, politics, and public opinion.

-Advanced Topics in Photography
+Advanced Topics in Photography (AT Photography)

-(AT Photography)